AliceRivi14/Assignment3/README.md

 Subscriber:
 * `scan (sensor_msgs/LaserScan)`: laser scans to create the map.

-This node has four functions:
+This node has 4 functions:

-* `bool SwitchModeCallback(std_srvs::SetBool::Request& req,std_srvs::SetBool::Response& res)`:

-    activates the node when the `std_srvs/SetBool` service is called.

 * `int getch(void)`: